darrinjamessneddon/reciprocal_spouge/README.md

 therefore this function may need to be tweaked if the imaginary part of the complex number has a substantial impact on whether the optimal value for 'a' is being chosen.
 Otherwise it is best to keep the function as simple as possible.
+(5)  Incorrect results are being outputted for z = {0 + i, 0 + 2i, 0 + 3i, 0 + 4i ... etc}, this needs fixing.
-(5) Optimization of the computation of reciprocal gamma (if this can be done with relatively simple functions or algorithms.
+(6) Optimization of the computation of reciprocal gamma (if this can be done with relatively simple functions or algorithms.
-(6)  Testing
+(7)  Testing